 You have probably noticed that there are many things in English that you can separate into casual and formal: clothing, events, and even relationships.
 Conversations are no exception.

 Every English learner should master different communication styles with other people to be able to hold conversations of different levels of importance — and with people of different levels of familiarity.

 You need to keep proper expressions in mind to be able to use them depending on the situation.
-Sometimes, a simple phrase - just a few words - can turn the conversation in a completely different direction.
-Choosing the right words at the right time will allow you to show yourself as a professional at all times.
+Sometimes, just a few words are all it takes to turn the conversation in a completely different direction.
+Choosing the right ones at the right time will allow you to show yourself as a professional at all times.

 Below, you will find a step-by-step guide to maintaining a formal conversation in English, along with helpful tips.
 Let's begin!